waffledunker/elasticsearch_spark_integration/README.md

   other_df = spark.read.format("org.elasticsearch.spark.sql").option("es.resource", my_other_resource).option("es.query", my_other_query).load()
  ```
  > Specifying query and resource as an option variable for read operation allows us to use multiple sources more easily afterwards.

- > Side Note: Unfortunately, we can not use aggregations inside elasticsearch query.
+ > NOTE: Unfortunately, we can not use aggregations inside elasticsearch query.
 We need to apply those on spark.

 #UPCOMING MORE!!!